Share access, not passwords.

 On Supabase (PostgreSQL).
 All credential values are encrypted AES-256-GCM before reaching the database.
 You can choose your region during account setup.

-An export feature is on the roadmap — you'll be able to download a structured archive of all your encrypted credentials.
-The encryption is documented so your data is never trapped.
+An export feature is on the roadmap.
+You'll be able to download a structured archive of all your encrypted credentials, and the encryption is documented so your data is never trapped.

-Yes — Credals is currently free while in active development.
-We'll always keep a free tier for individual freelancers.
+Yes.
+Credals is currently free while in active development, and we'll always keep a free tier for individual freelancers.

 Account recovery goes through your email via Supabase Auth.
 Encrypted credentials remain protected; the server-side encryption key is decoupled from your password.